Kahlil Gibran: Religious views

 Besides Christianity, Islam and Sufism, Gibran's mysticism was also influenced by theosophy and Jungian psychology.
+In Suheil Bushrui's book The Essential Gibran, the Irish critic, poet, and painter George William Russell wrote that Gibran called himself a 'lifeist', and insistently praised life.

 Around 1911–1912, Gibran met with ʻAbdu'l-Bahá, the leader of the Baháʼí Faith who was visiting the United States, to draw his portrait.
 The meeting made a strong impression on Gibran.
 One of Gibran's acquaintances later in life, Juliet Thompson, herself a Baháʼí, reported that Gibran was unable to sleep the night before meeting him.
 This encounter with ʻAbdu'l-Bahá later inspired Gibran to write Jesus the Son of Man that portrays Jesus through the "words of seventy-seven contemporaries who knew him – enemies and friends: Syrians, Romans, Jews, priests, and poets."
 After the death of ʻAbdu'l-Bahá, Gibran gave a talk on religion with Baháʼís and at another event with a viewing of a movie of ʻAbdu'l-Bahá, Gibran rose to proclaim in tears an exalted station of ʻAbdu'l-Bahá and left the event weeping.

 In the poem "The Voice of the Poet" (صوت الشاعر), published in A Tear and a Smile (1914), (Note: Daniela Rodica Firanescu deems probable that the poem was first published in an American Arabic-language magazine.)
 Gibran wrote:

 In 1921, Gibran participated in an "interrogatory" meeting on the question "Do We Need a New World Religion to Unite the Old Religions?" at St. Mark's Church in-the-Bowery.